SyedMustafaImam/HPCC-On-VMware-/README.md

 Just press enter, no need to enter a passphrase.

-Now if you want you can check these keys
+Now if you want you can check these keys.

 **Command:**